 DS2 packages are collections of variables and methods that can be used in DS2 programs and threads.
 The HPDS2 procedure does not support DS2 packages at this time.
-Use of the PACKAGE and ENDPACKAGE constructs within an HPDS2 procedure results in an error.
+Use of the PACKAGE and ENDPACKAGE statements in the HPDS2 procedure results in an error.